The BEST File Manager for Windows

 Collect the group of files and folders to be renamed

-Select the files to rename
+Select the files (and or folders) to rename

-Choosing one of the flexible, powerful renaming methods
+Choose one of the flexible, powerful renaming methods

 The results of any find function is a File Set allowing you to work on files in multiple folders (and even drives) together.